-We are proud to announce our corporate sponsor for the 25th annual Kenmare GooseFest:
+We are proud to announce our corporate sponsors for the 26th annual Kenmare GooseFest:

 To purchase raffle tickets by mail